 How to Find Out If Your Social Security Number Has Been Stolen

 Thieves can operate under your identity for years without discovery, and some of these crimes are very difficult to detect.
-One of the best things you can do is regularly check a free credit report.
+One of the best things you can do is regularly check your credit report from Credit.com’s credit report card.
 Review your credit report thoroughly for unauthorized accounts or public records not related to you.
 These red flags could indicate clerical errors or identity theft.
 Either way, you want to watch out for it and act as soon as you see something suspicious.
-You can also check out these other ways you can find out if you’re a victim of identity theft.

 You can also go to IdentityTheft.gov, a website run by the Federal Trade Commission, or call its hotline at 877-ID-THEFT.